cockroachdb/docs/src/current/v24.1/molt-fetch.md

 To retry a specific table that failed, include both `--fetch-id` and `--continuation-token`.
 The latter flag specifies a token string that corresponds to a specific table on the source database.
 A continuation token is written in the `molt fetch` output for each failed table.
 If the fetch process encounters a subsequent error, it generates a new token for each failed table.
 See [List active continuation tokens](#list-active-continuation-tokens).

 {{site.data.alerts.callout_info}}
 This will retry only the table that corresponds to the continuation token.
-If the fetch process succeeds, there may still be source data that is not yet loaded onto CockroachDB.
+If the fetch process succeeds, there may still be source data that is not yet loaded into CockroachDB.
 {{site.data.alerts.end}}

 {% include_cached copy-clipboard.html %}